 It is normal to feel tired after exertion, insufficient sleep or at the end of the day; this tiredness is usually relieved by rest or sleep.
 With fatigue, the symptoms often go beyond normal tiredness and can include decreased or lack of energy with accompanying physical or mental exhaustion.

 These symptoms usually persist even after a good night's sleep.

 In the UK, 10-20% of the population report being tired for a month or longer, with 1.5% feeling a need to see their GP.
-The symptoms often include difficulty sleeping, muscle or joint pain, headaches, painful lymph nodes, sore throat, cognitive dysfunction (feeling sluggish, fuzzy and not sharp), symptoms made worse by physical or mental exertion, flu-like symptoms, dizziness, nausea or palpitations (fluttering heartbeats).
+The symptoms often include difficulty sleeping; muscle or joint pain; headaches; painful lymph nodes; sore throat; cognitive dysfunction; symptoms made worse by physical or mental exertion; flu-like symptoms; dizziness; nausea; or palpitations.